David Farrance: Amateur

 Farrance chose to play high school hockey with the Victor Blue Devils high school team in 2014 while practicing with the Syracuse Nationals 16-under AAA team twice a week.
-During the 2013–14 season, Farrance was the Syracuse Stars U-16's leading scorer with 20 goals and 12 assists for 32 in 28 United States Premier Hockey League (USPHL) games.
+During the 2013–14 season, Farrance was the Syracuse Stars under-16's leading scorer with 20 goals and 12 assists for 32 in 28 United States Premier Hockey League (USPHL) games.
 He also played for Victor in the Section V high school league, gathering 46 points in 21 games.
-While playing for the Syracuse Stars U-16 team as a sophomore in high school, Farrance made a verbal commitment to join Boston University for his freshman season in 2017–18.
+While playing for the Syracuse Stars under-16 team as a sophomore in high school, Farrance made a verbal commitment to join Boston University for his freshman season in 2017–18.
 By making the commitment, he announced his decision to forgo his Ontario Hockey League (OHL) eligibility.

-As a sophomore, Farrance split the 2014–15 season with the Blue Devils in the Monroe County league and the Syracuse Stars U-16.
+As a sophomore, Farrance split the 2014–15 season with the Blue Devils in the Monroe County league and the Syracuse Stars under-16.
 He was named USPHL MVP and Defenseman of the Year after accumulating up 52 points for the Stars and also was a first-team All-State selection with Victor.
 Due to his offensive success, Farrance accepted an invitation to play for USA Hockey National Team Development Program (USNTDP).
 Farrance played two seasons with the USNTDP in the United States Hockey League (USHL) before joining Boston University.
 During the 2016–17 USHL season, Farrance recorded 37 points in 64 games and helped Team USA earn a gold medal at 2017 IIHF World U18 Championships.

-Following the conclusion of his USHL career, Farrance was selected 92nd overall by the Nashville Predators in the 2017 NHL Entry Draft.
+Following the conclusion of his USHL career, Farrance was selected 92nd overall by the Nashville Predators of the National Hockey League (NHL) in the 2017 NHL entry draft.
 Leading up to the draft, Farrance was ranked 46th amongst all North American skaters by the NHL Central Scouting Bureau.